When the Registrar removes your company

 If you don't meet your obligations under the Act

-We can remove your company from the Companies Register if:
+We can remove your company from the Companies Register if we believe it’s no longer operating.

 • you intentionally provide inaccurate information to us